Fort Knox Army Base

 411 Eisenhower Avenue, Building 1477, Fort Knox, KY 40121

 Fort Knox is a United States Army installation located in the counties of Bullitt, Hardin, and Mead and is located 35 miles south from Louisville, and north of Elizabethtown.
 It spans across 109,000 acres and is a certified Kentucky city.
 It is the sixth largest urban community in the Commonwealth.
+Fort Knox is adjacent to the city of Radcliff, 15 miles north of Elizabethtown, and approximately 35 miles south of Louisville.

 Fort Knox is one of the most multi-functional installations in the Army.
 The units and organizations range from U.S. Army Forces Command war-fighting units and Reserve component training units to commands which are responsible for identifying, educating and recruiting the Army’s newest officers and Soldiers.
+There are over 40,000 Active Duty, Guard, Reserve, military families, civilians, and retirees assigned to Fort Knox.

 Directions from Louisville International Airport: